 You’ve applied for a job and finally landed an interview.
 Now what?
-Here are some tips on how to impress your future employer:
+Here are some tips on how to impress your future employer: A lot has changed in the COVID times so be prepared to interview on Zoom or some other programs and check out your camera, links, etc in advance of the interview date.

 1) Know your facts